-- E. Any excavation work within the public right-of-way for utilities requires permits from MCPW Engineering. - F. Applicant shall provide evidence of a recorded Declaration of Covenants for Road Maintenance Agreement (RMA) regarding non-county Canyon Street; maintained а Local Access Road.
-PW Engineering is able to prepare the document at no cost to the Applicant, aside from County Clerk recording fees.
+- E. Any excavation work within the public right-of-way for utilities requires permits from MCPW Engineering. - shall provide evidence of a recorded Declaration of F. Applicant Covenants for Road Maintenance Agreement (RMA) regarding non-county maintained Road.
+Canyon Street; а Local Access PW Engineering is able to prepare the document at no cost to the Applicant, aside from County Clerk recording fees.